 welcome to take up the challenge...

 ...Or: this piece lies within the compass of flute, clarinet or violin so they could perhaps substitute instead, although I've not checked for any insane fingerings.
-[That link is safe but maybe don't Google that phrase ;-]
+[That link is safe and fun but maybe don't Google that phrase ;-]

 [Scores and recordings will eventually be available]